 In 2023, the Losar Festival will take place on 21 February.
 Usually, this unique festival starts in late January-February as per the local Tibetan calendar.
 Losar Festival is celebrated in the entire tribal belt of Himachal Pradesh, where the Buddhist population lives.

 Where is the Losar Festival Celebrated in Himachal Pradesh?

 Buddhist settlements in Himachal Pradesh celebrate the Losar Festival.
 Some places that reverberate with the festive celebrations are - Dorje Drak Monastery in Shimla, Tsuglagkhang Temple in Mcleodganj, and Shashur Monastery in Spiti Valley.

 How is the Losar Festival Celebrated?

-The Losar Festival in Himachal Pradesh is celebrated in a span of three days:
+The Losar Festival in Himachal Pradesh is celebrated for three days:

-Day 1 - Lama Losar This day begins with the aroma of Tibetan culinary treats that are prepared for the festival.
-Houses are made spick and span, and adorned colorfully.
+Day 1 - Lama Losar This day begins with the aroma of Tibetan culinary treats prepared for the festival.
+Next, houses are made spick and span and adorned colorfully.
 People also hand thorn branches at their doors to ward off negative energy.
-Later, devotees visit monasteries and worship their spiritual head - Dalai Lama.
+Later, devotees visit monasteries and worship their spiritual head - the Dalai Lama.

 What Not to Miss During the Losar Festival?